ROCKFlows/experiments-public/sourceCode/analysePattern/readme.md

 #Usage of the project:

-This project has been used to create the file Final-Analysis-4Folds.xlsx and Final-Analysis-10Folds.xlsx inside each dataset folder.
-At first, each dataset need to be tested with the sourceCode/Tester project.
+This project takes as input experiments results obtained through the Tester project, and analyses them to provide a ranking of the evaluated algorithms.
+Rankings are based on both 4-fold and 10-fold cross-validation and then they are saved in excel files named Final-Analysis-4Folds.xlsx and Final-Analysis-10Folds.xlsx for each dataset that was given as input.

 ##Compile the project: